A Compelling Book That Will Make You Assess Your Life: The Night We Lost Him by Laura Dave

 The Premise

-Nora Noone, interior designer, is surprised by her estranged half-brother, Sam, who secretly hired her to renovate a New York.
+Nora Noone, architect, is surprised by her estranged half-brother, Sam, who secretly hired her to renovate a New York.
 What he really wants is simply to talk with her.
 She’s been avoiding him for the past few weeks, a period of time that corresponds with the weeks after their father’s untimely death.
 She wants nothing to do with the family company for which Sam works and she’s perfectly willing to continue not listening to Sam, but two things make reconsider.

 One, their dad left the California cliffside property to Nora.
 This would be the same property on which sits a small cottage and from which Liam Noone fell.
 Two, Sam thinks their father’s death is suspicious.
 Not Spoiler Alert: in the prologue , we know he was pushed.